pip-webui/pip-webui-tutorial/step1/Readme.md

 If build is successful, in the root folder you can find two new folders **/lib** and **/dist**

+Todo: Add screenshot from Windows Exlorer that shows content on the new folders

 Go to **/dist** folder, locate **index.html** file and open it in the browser.
 You shall see an empty web page.

 Todo: Add screeshot with the empty application